naturalstupid/PyHoroscope/README.md

 --------

 The program is as accurate as the Swiss Ephemeris installed on your system.
-So generally it is accurate for years 5000 BCE to 5000 CE.
+So generally it is accurate for years 13000 BCE to 16800 CE.
 The computational speed stays the same no matter which date you enter.
+Required swiss ephimeres files are also /ephe/ folder of this repository.
+Overall size of these files is more than 100 MB.
+To reduce your application size, you can restrict the dates within a range and could remove those ephimeres files from the folder.

 License